 Yes.
 Beyond the standard admission criteria, the M.S. in Project Management program also requires that you have had at least one formal or informal experience as a project manager or as a member of a project team.

 The online M.S. in Project Management program takes most students around 2 years to complete and can be completed within 18 months.

 Are there any special technology requirements I need for my coursework?

 This depends on what type of hardware and software you are using.
 Microsoft Project is a required software for the degree coursework.
 This software is only compatible with a PC and will not properly work on a Mac computer (Apple iOS).
 Therefore, to be successful while using Microsoft Project, you will need to use a PC or partition your Mac so the Windows OS software is available.

 What if I already have my PMP® Certificate?

-If you hold PMP® certification at the time you are admitted to the program, you may waive the PRM600 Fundamentals of Project Management course and substitute it with the PRM620 Agile Methods course.
-All PRM degree-seeking students must complete 36 transcripted credits.
+If you hold PMP® certification at the time you are admitted to the program, you may waive the PRM600 Fundamentals of Project Management course and substitute it with another course offered within the School of Business and Technology that has been approved by the Program Director.